 Remember to seek medical advice if you become faint, short of breath, dizzy, unwell or experience unaccustomed chest pain during an exercise session.

 Some exercise instructors may not have heard of axial SpA and may not understand how it affects you.
 Take time to explain your condition.
-You can download our short guide for exercise instructors and give it to staff.
+You can download our Information for exercise instructors and give it to staff.

 Don’t overdo it.
 Keep within your limits, especially when you first start.